hmgle/passt/README.md

 the upstream address of the host.
 This means that, with a DHCPv6 client on the guest, addresses don't need to be translated.
 Should the client use a different address, the destination address is translated for packets going to the guest.

+For UDP and TCP, for both IPv4 and IPv6, packets addressed to a loopback address are forwarded to the guest with their source address changed to the address of the gateway or first hop of the default route.
+This mapping is reversed as the guest replies to those packets (on the same TCP connection, or using destination port and address that were used as source for UDP).

 ## Protocols